akihikodaki/dts/test_plans/cvl_switch_filter_test_plan.rst

 * Enable switch filter for IPv4/IPv6 + TCP/UDP in non-pipeline/pipeline mode (comm #1 package)
 * Enable switch filter for tunnel : VXLAN / NVGRE in non-pipeline/pipeline mode (comm #1 package)
+* Enable "drop any" and "steering all to queue" action, any pattern packets will hit rule if these rules be created

 In pipeline mode, a flow can be set at one specific stage by setting parameter ``priority``.
 Currently, we support two stages: priority = 0 or !0.
 Flows with priority 0 located at the first pipeline stage